You can apply for the scheme if you are:

 - A GP who has previously worked in the NHS but been out of NHS general practice for more than two years and wishes to return to work in England.
 You would take the refresher route through the scheme.

-- The portfolio route: This route allows doctors to supply a portfolio of documents that demonstrates their skills have been maintained while overseas and to complete the majority of their assessments while still overseas and are currently still working in this role.
+- The Portfolio route allows doctors to supply a portfolio of documents that demonstrate their skills have been maintained while overseas.
+There is a short one month placement and report.
 For more information about this route and applying, please see the RCGP website.
-This option is instead of the assessment review.
-There is a short one month placement and report.

-To qualify for the scheme you also need to have in place the necessary licenses and qualifications.
+To qualify for the I&R Scheme and Portfolio Route you also need to have in place the necessary licenses and qualifications.
 Depending on your experience you will need to be:

-To practice as a NHS GP in England you will need to apply and be granted approval by NHS England to be included on the Medical Performers List (MPL).
+To practice as a NHS GP in England you will need to apply and be granted approval by NHS England to be included on the Medical Performers List (NMPL).
 This approval is granted ‘with conditions’.
-Once you have completed the scheme you will be granted full inclusion on the MPL (without conditions) and allowed to work as a fully independent general practitioner.
+Once you have completed the scheme you will be granted full inclusion on the NMPL (without conditions) and allowed to work as a fully independent general practitioner.

 Doctors with conditions related to performance or concerns are managed under separate NHS England guidelines.